btmills/docs/3-cluster-administration/system-tables.md

 ## Caveats ##

 * While system tables support changefeeds, they do not support all of the chaining that real tables do.
 For instance, aggregation (`max` and `min`) and `limit` commands will not work with system tables.
-* Some system tables are read-only, and the ones that can be written to must be written to in a specific format.
+* Some system tables are read-only.
+System tables which allow writing require specific document schema, described below.
 * Write operations on system tables are non-atomic.
-You should avoid writing to the same system table row from more than one client at the same time.
+Avoid writing to the same system table row from more than one client at the same time.
-* The `durability` optional argument on writes is ignored for system tables.
+* The `durability` argument on writes is ignored for system tables.

-The `table` command takes a new optional argument, `identifier_format` (or `identifierFormat` in JavaScript), which can be set to either `name` or `uuid`; when it's set to `uuid`, references in system tables to databases or other tables will be UUIDs rather than database/table names.
-This is useful for writing scripts and administration tasks, as UUIDs will remain consistent even if object names change.
+With system tables only, the `table` command takes a new argument, `identifier_format`.
+Legal values are `name` and `uuid`.
+When it's set to `uuid`, references in system tables to databases or other tables will be UUIDs rather than database/table names.
+This is useful for writing scripts and administration tasks, as UUIDs remain consistent even if object names change.
 The default is `name`.

 # Configuration tables #

 ## table_config ##

-Sharding and replication information can be controlled through the `table_config` table, along with the more advanced settings of write acknowledgements and durability.
+Sharding and replication can be controlled through the `table_config` table, along with the more advanced settings of write acknowledgements and durability.
 Tables can also be renamed by modifying their rows.
 A typical row in the `table_config` table will look like this:

 ```js
 {